 Also, try and avoid really big meals except on special occasions.
 Eating little and often (3 medium meals and 2 to 3 small snacks each day) can help keep energy levels up and aid weight loss.
 If your body feels empty it will hold on to the next meal or snack it has.
 Eating regularly may even help you burn more calories.

 See?
 My Top 5 Healthy Eating Tips really are easy!
 Introduce one or two a week and it’s likely you will see a change in no time.
-Watch this space for more posts about my journey to a fitter, healthier body – and for great tips that may help you too!
+You may also find my post on How To Lose Weight and Keep It Off helpful.
+Wishing you all the best in your healthy eating journey!